-If you have been trying to get pregnant and haven’t been able to, it’s time to have a pelvic ultrasound.
+If you have been trying to get pregnant and have not been able to, it’s time to have a pelvic ultrasound.
 Information gained during a pelvic ultrasound can tell you what the problem may be.
 The uterus is a pear-shaped organ that sits on top of the vagina.
 Embryos attach to the inside (also known as the uterine cavity) of the uterus and grow.
 A pelvic ultrasound may tell you if you have a growth inside your cavity that is affecting the ability of a pregnancy to either attach and/or grow.

 Fibroids are very common noncancerous growths and depending on their size or location, may cause problems with conceiving.
 As a result, evaluating the uterus and uterine cavity with a pelvic ultrasound and/or saline infusion sonogram can help us identify fibroids affecting the uterus and uterine cavity.
 A uterine polyp is a noncancerous growth of the uterine lining inside the uterine cavity that can also affect your chances of achieving a pregnancy.
 One common sign of a fibroid or polyp inside the cavity is spotting in between menstrual cycles.